Glutenberg/swtoolkit/README.rst

 ----------
 * Automate custom property reading and writing to aid in Bill of Material preparation
 * Bulk collect model data for design and project analysis.
-* Link dimensions and variables to calculated values in scripts and interactive python notebooks
+* Link dimensions and variables to interactive python notebooks

 Installation
 ------------